 rebuilt and more than doubled in size, complete with a refurbished four-manual Aeolian-Skinner console, new reeds, a Zimbelstern, and an antiphonal trumpet division.
 The chancel pipe screen was removed and a handsome façade of diapason pipes set in its place.
 The restored, 44-rank organ was dedicated on November 19, 1995.
 In the months that followed, a series of organ recitals took place featuring organists from throughout the country.
 The organ is still maintained by Stephen Spake and John Dower at Lincoln Pipe Organs, Inc.

 The organ and the excellent acoustics of our nave make the church an inviting place for concerts.
 Musicians enjoy performing at Holy Cross on the Wednesdays at Noon Advent and Lenten Recital Series.
 In recent years, organist/composer Robert J. Powell and concert organist Brennan Szafron have performed concerts at Holy Cross.
 In 2015, internationally renowned organist Paul Jacobs performed in recital, the event hosted by Holy Cross and sponsored by the Tryon Concert Association.
 Thomas Strauss, celebrated organist and conductor from Germany, played an organ recital at Holy Cross in October 2016.
+Under the new leadership of Brennan Szafron, Holy Cross will continue to host organ concerts given by visiting artists.

 Click Here to see the organ specifics.